Meet the voices behind the movement.

 What amazed me the most was that despite the differences among the group – age, race, gender, weight, and life experiences – they shared sentiments about how difficult it can be to love and respect your body in a culture that constantly says you should be striving to lose weight.

 In fact, the more video I watched the more I realized they were saying the same things.
-Look for more to come from this group in 2017 around the topics of family, size diversity, and enjoying a happy, healthy life.
+Look for more videos to come around the topics of family, size diversity, and enjoying a happy, healthy life.

 Get started on your own body kindness journey with my free digital training and you’ll automatically become a BKIND insider.